By: Greg Salley, Equity Residences Managing Director and real estate investor.

-Because Equity Residences homes are owned outright with no debt, we are widely seen as a capital preservation/growth play with upside income potential.
+Because Equity Residences’ homes are owned outright with no debt, we are widely seen as a capital preservation/growth play with upside income potential.
 Your investment is secured by hard assets in prime locations.
-As inflation pushes up vacation home prices and vacation home rental rates, your fund assets appreciate and your personal use of fund vacation homes has greater imputed value.
+As inflation pushes up vacation home prices and vacation home rental rates, your fund assets appreciate, and your personal use of fund vacation homes has greater imputed value.

 I saw a great opportunity to invest in real estate after the 2008 financial crisis.
 I bought distressed homes at heavily discounted prices and turned them into profit generators by renting them.

 I consider real estate a primary investment vehicle because it is backed by underlying hard assets that I can control.
 To varying degrees, I can control the quality of my property managers.
 I can control the locations in which I invest.
-I can control the rental rates.
+I can manage the rental rates.
 And I consider real estate counter-cyclical to the stock market.

 Having also traveled extensively, I can attest that vacations can cost a fortune and those costs can quickly escalate if you bring friends and family to share the fun.